 The social construct of gender starts before we are even born.
 It is common for expecting parents to speculate over the sex of their baby on the way.
-Some parents even throw celebrations to reveal the expected gender of their baby.
 These binaries can continue as the child gets older.
-It manifests as boys only getting to play with trucks and girls with dolls.
 For many people, they are forced into one or the other, when it comes to what hobbies, traits, and behaviors are assigned and expected from them.
 However, if we look back at history, it looks like gender has been a fluctuating concept.
-Blue and pink have not always been split between the sexes and in the past, boys even wore dresses until they were six or seven.
-Throughout history, different traits have been split between the two sexes without any real consequence or reality to what someone may want to express as their gender.

-Despite the year, women (including and especially transwomen) seem to be put in a different bracket than men in many ways that limit what women can be and achieve.
-This often manifests professionally across industries in women not being promoted as often or having difficulty earning respect in the workplace.
+Exactly how gender discrimination affects those who identify as women can vary from country to country, but in the US it can manifest itself within the workplace, the home, relationships, and even the doctor’s office.
 White women still make only 79 cents to a white man’s dollar.
 For women of color, the conversion rate is even worse.
 A Latina woman only makes 55 cents to a white man’s dollar.
-Even for celebrities and high-profile women, they still earn less than their male counterparts.
+Even many female celebrities and high-profile women find that they still earn less than their male counterparts.

 “Such an amazing session, Dr Wright has helped me to become a stronger more independent woman.
 Once afraid to speak my mind, or take a step forward, now I’m doing it with confidence!
 I still have so much more growing to do, but thanks to Dr Leslie Wright I actually feel like I have the strength to do it… I was always so scared, and now I feel like I can do so much more and that I was holding myself back.
 I hope to keep on growing and learning more about myself and what I’m capable of.
 Thank you so much, Dr Wright.”